SarahCreager/reading-note/README.md

 ## A Little About Me

 *Welcome to my Code Fellows reading notes!
-I am a former ICU nurse who is changing careers to pursue my passion for coding.
-I am also a musician.
-I love how coding and music correlate.
-You take something that looks like a bunch of shapes on a page and bring it to life through music.
-The same process occurs with coding.
-You translate a language of text and symbols into something visual and unique.
-It's quite remarkable and I’m very excited to learn and grow in this field.
+My name is Sarah.
+I am a former ICU nurse and musician changing careers to pursue my passion for software development.
+The thing I love most about coding is that it allows you to integrate analytical thinking with creativity and it’s a subject that I’m constantly challenged and intrigued by.
 [Click here](https://github.com/sarahcreager) to access my GitHub profile page!*

 # Table Of Contents

-## Things I want to know more about
-* Using git commands I haven't encountered before
-* Node and NPM

-## Code 102 Reading Notes
+## Code 102 - Intro to Software Development
 * [What is Growth Mindset?](./code102/growthmindset.md)
   * Definition of a Growth Mindset
   * 3 Reminders to Maintain a Growth Mindset